Stuart Brennan: Theatre

-Writer – film & TV
+Film and television

-In 2002, Brennan wrote the horror film The Innocent which he also produced and directed.
-In 2004, Brennan wrote, directed and produced the short film The Blood We Cry, which aired on the BSKYB network.
+In 2002, Brennan wrote the horror film The Innocent, which he also produced and directed.
+In 2004, he wrote, directed, and produced the short film The Blood We Cry, which aired on the BSKyB network.
 The film deals with a false accusation of racism and mistaken identity.
-2004 also saw Brennan write the feature film The Lost.
+In 2004, he wrote the feature film The Lost.

-In 2005, Brennan wrote and produced the short film The Fifteenth based on the life of boxer Howard Winstone in the 1960s.
-2005 saw the first collaboration with Horrible Histories author Terry Deary, when he was hired to adapt the best-selling trilogy of books The Fire Thief into a feature film.
+In 2005, Brennan wrote and produced the short film The Fifteenth, based on the life of boxer Howard Winstone in the 1960s.
+2005 saw his first collaboration with Horrible Histories author Terry Deary, when Brennan was hired to adapt the best-selling trilogy of books The Fire Thief into a feature film.

 In 2006, Brennan wrote the feature film Risen, which he produced with Neil Jones, who also directed it.
 In 2007, Brennan was hired by Sunipa Pictures to write on spec the feature script Life of Scars, which is yet to be produced.

 In 2009-10, Brennan was hired by Green Leaf Film Studios in Chengdu, China to adapt 26 episodes of Terry Deary's True Time Tales best-selling books for TV.
-The directors of the studio were so impressed with Brennan they hired him for 18 months to help set up the VFX and Animation studio.
-He directed and produced the 30-minute 3D-animated pilot episode of True Time Tales.
-He also wrote a series of twelve short episodes of adaptations of classic fables, entitled Fantastic Fables and oversaw the production of the two-minute 2D animated pilot episode.
-In 2010, he also wrote 8 episodes of a Chinese-based mobile phone TV series, entitled Dynasty for the studio.
+The directors of the studio were so impressed with Brennan they hired him for 18 months to help set up the VFX and animation studio.
+He directed and produced the 30-minute, 3D-animated pilot episode of True Time Tales.
+He also wrote a series of twelve short episodes of adaptations of classic fables, entitled Fantastic Fables, and oversaw the production of the two-minute 2D animated pilot episode.
+In 2010, he wrote eight episodes of a Chinese-based mobile phone TV series, entitled Dynasty, for the studio.

 Brennan was approached and commissioned in the same year to write a short film about London boxer Terry Spinks, who was portrayed in the film Risen.
 2012 saw Brennan collaborate with actor Sebastian Street and write the film Tomorrow.
 The movie went into production in 2014.

-That same year, Brennan wrote two other scripts, the dark horror A Backpacker, which is currently being produced by Ridley Scott.
+That same year, Brennan wrote two other scripts, including the dark horror A Backpacker, which is currently being produced by Ridley Scott.

-The beginning of 2014 saw Brennan write and direct zombie thriller Plan Z, produced by Imaginarium Tower and Zoghogg Entertainment and featuring himself, Brooke Burfitt and Victoria Morrison.
+Early 2014 saw Brennan write and direct zombie thriller Plan Z, produced by Imaginarium Tower and Zoghogg Entertainment and featuring himself, Brooke Burfitt, and Victoria Morrison.
 It was released in 2016.

 2015 Brennan wrote a modern adaptation of A Christmas Carol.
 It was released at Christmas 2018.
-2018 also saw the release of his follow up directorial effort, The Necromancer.
+2018 also saw the release of his follow-up directorial effort, The Necromancer.

-Director – film & TV
+Career as a director

+Film and television

-Brennan has directed the following feature films:
+Brennan directed the following feature films: